BadSh3ll/Diverlyze_Coding_Challenge/README.md

 3. Install the dependencies: `yarn`

 ## Usage
-Before running the server, make sure to provide a `survey.json` file in the root directory of the project, otherwise it will throw an error.
+Before running the server, make sure to provide a valid `survey.json` file in the root directory of the project, otherwise it will throw an error.
 This file should contain the survey data in the following format:

 ```json
 [